ienashr/haripanenid-clone/README.md

 # My firts React.js project

-I build a user interface clone from e-commerce project by KodingWorks using React JS
+I build a user interface clone from e-commerce project by KodingWorks using React JS.
+For Navigation React Router Dom was used.

 # Getting Started with Create React App